-Guided Tour of Sagrada Familia and Park Güell with Fast Track Entry Access
+Guided Tour of Sagrada Familia and Park Güell with No Wait Entry

 Antoni Gaudi had a lasting impact on the landscape of Barcelona.
 On this guided tour, you will be visiting two of his most beautiful, and equally eccentric, contributions to Catalan Modernisme - the Sagrada Familia and Park Guell.
 The tour is 3.5 hours long and will help you not only see the most beautiful landmarks of Barcelona but also learn what it was that drove this movement and its significance to the Catalan region.